Indian Meal Moths

 What do Indian meal moths look like?

 Indian meal moths are most distinguishable by their unique looking wings.
 The front half of the wing is a yellow-gray, and the back half of the wing is bronze, copper, or dark gray with a dark band separating the two halves.
-Adults can grow to between 1/2 and 5/8th of an inch in length.
-Their larvae, which are actually responsible for most damage to food packages, are about 1/2 of an inch long.
-Depending on their diet, the body can be off-white, brown, green, or pink.
-Their head and thorax are yellow-brown.
+Adults can grow to between 1/2 and 5/8 of an inch in length.
+Their larvae, which are actually responsible for most of the damage to food packages, are about 1/2 of an inch long.
+Depending on their diet, their bodies can be off-white, brown, green, or pink.
+Their heads and thoraxes are yellow-brown.

 Where are Indian meal moths found?

 Indian meal moths are a type of stored product pest.
-Adults cause no real damage or harm, but they do lay their eggs in food sources that then become contaminated with the eggs and the developing larvae as they feed on that food source.
-Indian meal moths are commonly found living in food processing and storage facilities; they can also be problematic in homes when they are accidentally introduced through infested products that are purchased at stores and are brought into the home.
+Adults cause no real damage or harm, but they do lay their eggs in food sources that then become contaminated with the eggs and developing larvae as they feed on that food source.
+Indian meal moths are commonly found living in Iowa & Illinois food processing and storage facilities.
+They can also be problematic in homes when they are accidentally introduced through infested products that are purchased at stores and are brought into the home.
 Adults are attracted to light and may enter a home through gaps found around windows and doors while foraging for food.